DSOI-ALL/flask_api_sample/README.md

 ## Setup

-This project has a Vagrant-backed platform and standard setup.
-The Vagrant box is Ubuntu 14.04 and is provided by Hashicorp.
-Running `vagrant up` will stand up the VM and provision it with the dependencies required to run this application.
-The operator will need to `vagrant ssh` into the VM and start the services as described below in the section "How to Use".
+This project is used as a demonstration for Vagrant and Chef, and so there are several Git tags in the repository at particular checkpoints of the demonstration.

+* v0.1.0 - the original state of the project
+* v0.2.0 - Added Vagrant configuration with provisioning by chef_zero for a "development" environment
+* v0.3.0 - Added a second environment "test"
+* v0.4.0 - Split out environment-specific application conifguration values into configuration files and deploying application services with Upstart scripts
+* v0.5.0 - Added a third environment "production"

+Feel free to play with this code and extract what you may find useful for your projects.
+Note, however that the "test" and "production" environments that are included here reference servers in Microsoft's Azure cloud environment, and so without credentials, you will not be able to run deployments to "test" and "production" environments.

+## Dependencies

-**This configuration has been tested successfully with Vagrant 1.8.1.
-Vagrant 1.7.3 will _not_ work with the specified `chef-zero` provisioner.**
+This configuration has been tested successfully with Vagrant 1.8.1 and VirtualBox 4.3.30.
+Vagrant 1.7.3 will _not_ work with the specified `chef_zero` provisioner, however it can be reconfigured to use `chef_solo` with Vagrant 1.7.3.

-Alternatively, the following Python modules may be installed by hand directly on your computer to meet the application's requirements for a local (bare metal) run.
+The package dependencies for the project are documented as part of the IaC scripts (see `/cookbooks`).
+For reference, the following Python modules meet the application's requirements:

 [Flask](http://flask.pocoo.org/)
 :   `pip install Flask`